penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 #### 💭 Substance is abstract!
 No numbers!

 - The visual meaning is defined in the style program.
 This includes all numbers.
 We have built-in types such as `scalar, color, ...` in our style program, which you can read more about [here](https://github.com/penrose/penrose/wiki/Style-language-spec#optional-type-annotations).
-- &#x20;The substance program has no built-in functionality, meaning it is infinitely flexible.
+- The substance program has no built-in functionality, meaning it is infinitely flexible.
 - Define your world in the domain file.
 The domain program also has no built-ins.

 #### 🖋️ New Syntax:

 - `.dsl`
-  - `function funcName : inputType -> outputType` is the syntax for defining functions in `.dsl`.
+  - `function funcName(inputType) -> outputType` is the syntax for defining functions in `.dsl`.
 - `.sub`
   - `:=` is the assignment operator for composing objects.
 - `.sty`